WMS-DEV/usos4j/README.md

 - Checkout our contribution guidelines
 - To fully understand the concepts in the library, consider visiting debug module, where you will be able to find integration tests

+## System configuration

 Usos integration tests and demos, are based on this system enviroments configuration:

-usos_baseurl - base url of USOSAPI that you would like to use.
-For Politechnika Wrocławska it would be https://apps.usos.pwr.edu.pl/ usos_consumerKey - Consumer key.
+- usos_baseurl - base url of USOSAPI that you would like to use.
+For Politechnika Wrocławska it would be https://apps.usos.pwr.edu.pl/
+- usos_consumerKey - Consumer key.
 You can generate it on a proper USOS APPS website.
-For Politechnika Wrocławska it would be https://apps.usos.pwr.edu.pl/developers/ usos_consumerSecret - Consumer secret, also generated from the website above usos_login - login to your USOS account, if you wish to use HeadlessUsosProvider (automatic possesion of authorization tokens) usos_password - password to your USOS account, as above
+For Politechnika Wrocławska it would be https://apps.usos.pwr.edu.pl/developers/
+- usos_consumerSecret - Consumer secret, also generated from the website above
+- usos_login - login to your USOS account, if you wish to use HeadlessUsosProvider (automatic possesion of authorization tokens)
+- usos_password - password to your USOS account, as above

 ## Contributing